-Having immersed himself amid innumerable Shakespearean imageries and the mysteries of Kabbalah, I discovered the two are synonymous.
+Having immersed himself amid innumerable Shakespearean imageries and the mysteries of Kabbalah, he discovered the two are synonymous.
 One cannot simply read the Shakespearean works without the study of these ancient esoteric Hebrew principles.
-Each play was deliberately embellished with Hebrew piyyut (embellished poetry used as poetic song in worship on Sabbaths and festivals), Jewish (particularly Essene) theology, and Kabbalistic lore from the Sefer Yetzirah, the Babylonian Talmud, and the first Zohar of Mantua printed by members of the Bassano family – just to name a few.
+Each play was deliberately embellished with Hebrew piyyut (embellished poetry used as poetic song in worship on Sabbaths and festivals), Jewish (particularly Essene) theology, and Kabbalistic lore from the Sefer Yetzirah, the Babylonian Talmud, and the first Zohar of Mantua, which was printed by members of the Bassano family.

 Peter has turned his passion to paper, now a full-time author, he is currently finalizing Volume Two of ‘Genesis of the Shakespearean Works’ which will also include his work on the Sonnets.
 Look out for it on bookshelves later this year.
 Look out for it on bookshelves later this year.
 Also don’t forget to keep abreast of his academic papers and messages.